 It is highly unlikely that you will find a driver that is willing to take you from Athens to Meteora there and then if you hail a random cab or try and take a BEAT cab.

 (This is due to the distance and the fact that they are unlikely to get a return fare).
-You need to organise a private transfer in advance.
+If you’re planning to visit Meteora, you need to organise a private transfer from Athens airport in advance.

 You can ask your Athens hotel to provide you with a suggested contact as they will likely have trusted drivers that they use for their guests.
 Alternatively, you can make calls to a few local taxi firms to request quotes and make an advance reservation.